Bavuett/void-rice/README.md

-# Void Rice - i3, URxvt, Polybar, Rofi
+# Void Rice - i3, URxvt, Polybar, Rofi, feh

 Dotfiles for a Linux Rice.
 Made using i3, URxvt, Polybar and Rofi.